top of page

 • Uniform | Campbells Bay School

 Uniform At Campbells Bay School, all students are required to wear full and correct uniforms to school every day.
 At CBS, we want to promote student agency and autonomy, and this begins with our uniform.
 Students can wear any item of our uniform in any combination.
 If your child needs to wear a non-uniformed item for a limited time, you will need to write a note addressed to the teacher.
 While we have a uniform raincoat, children are able to wear a non-uniform raincoat to and from school but need to be removed once at school.
 The purchasing of the uniforms is available from NZ Uniforms (links below).
 DAILY UNIFORM • Short Sleeve Polo Shirt • Polar Fleece Vest or Polar Fleece Sweater • Cargo Shorts or Cargo Pants • Culottes • Sunhat (unisex in terms 1 and 4 mandatory) • Sports T-shirt or Sports Sleeveless Vest • Sports Shorts • Sports Skirt • Tracksuit pants • Hoodie Please note tights, sports socks, knee high socks and ankle socks can be purchased anywhere but must be navy colour.
 SHOES Shoes need to be predominately black or navy.
 Students can not wear jandals, crocs, gumboots, ballet shoes or boots.
 SPORTS UNIFORM • Sports T-shirt or Sports Sleeveless Vest (unisex) • Sports Shorts (unisex) • Sports Skirt SECOND HAND UNIFORM All pre-loved uniforms can be bagged and dropped off at the school office as donations for the 2nd-hand uniform sale.
 Alternatively, we can sell on your behalf at a set price, with a portion going to the school (please print out, fill in the form, and place it with the uniform).
 Please ensure all uniforms have been washed and are in wearable condition.
 Unfortunately, we cannot accept uniforms with the old logo as the logo changed in 2012.
-The first second hand uniform sale for 2026 is Thursday 5th February, from 10:30 am to 1:00 pm in the PA Rooms If you wish to sell any uniform items, please download this form and bring it with the labelled uniform to the school office.
-Please note that the school does take a 35% admin/sale on behalf fee, and the pricing is set by our volunteers.
+The next second hand uniform sale will be on 6 May and 3 June in Term 2, from 2.30pm to 3.30 pm in the Hall.
 SELLER FORM Our uniform is available in store at NZ Uniform, or online 19A Douglas Alexander Parade Rosedale, North Shore 0632 Phone: +64 9 477 6300 OPEN HOURS: Weekdays 9am–5pm Saturdays 9am–4pm SHOP ONLINE EMAIL

 • History | Campbells Bay School